USS Franklin D. Roosevelt: Refit

-During a 1958 mid-year overhaul, the 22 remaining 3 in guns were removed.
+During a 1958 midyear overhaul, the 22 remaining 3 in guns were removed.

-On 24 October 1958, Franklin D. Roosevelt supported in the evacuation of 56 American citizens and three foreign nationals from Nicaragua, Cuba, as the Cuban Revolution came to a climax.
+On 24 October 1958, Franklin D. Roosevelt supported in the evacuation of 56 American citizens and three foreign nationals from Nicaragua and Cuba, as the Cuban Revolution came to a climax.

-In late 1960, the Control Instrument Company installed the first production Fresnel Lens Optical Landing System (FLOLS) onboard Franklin D. Roosevelt.
+In late 1960, the Control Instrument Company installed the first production Fresnel lens optical landing system onboard Franklin D. Roosevelt.
 She recorded her 100,000th aircraft landing in March 1961.
 During a 1963 overhaul, six more 5 in guns were removed.

 While operating in the Eastern Mediterranean in the fall of 1964, Franklin D. Roosevelt lost a blade from one of her 20-ton propellers.
-She proceeded from Naples, Italy, to New York with the number one shaft locked.
-After replacing the propeller at Bayonne, New Jersey, Franklin D. Roosevelt returned to the Mediterranean to complete her cruise.
+She proceeded from Naples, Italy, to New York with the number-one shaft locked.
+After replacing the propeller at Bayonne, New Jersey, she returned to the Mediterranean to complete her cruise.

-From August 1966 to January 1967, Franklin D. Roosevelt made her only deployment to Southeast Asia, spending a total of 95 days "on the line."
-Her embarked airwing, Carrier Air Wing One, consisted mainly of F-4 Phantom IIs and A-4 Skyhawks.
+From August 1966 to January 1967, Franklin D. Roosevelt made her only deployment to Southeast Asia, spending 95 days "on the line".
+Her embarked air wing, Carrier Air Wing One, consisted mainly of F-4 Phantom IIs and A-4 Skyhawks.
 Roosevelt received one battle star for her service during the Vietnam War.

 In January 1968, Italian actress Virna Lisi was invited by Franklin D. Roosevelts crew to participate in the ship's 22nd birthday celebrations.
 Lisi helped prepare 5,000 T-bone steaks at a large cook-out staged on the flight deck.